Usage¶

 Finally, the significance thresholds for the CTG and DE tests can be specified

-using the --threshold
+using the --threshold and --de_threshold arguments:

 imfusion-ctg --insertions ./output/merged.insertions.txt \